tknerr/linus-kitchen/README.md

 You need [VMware Workstation Pro](https://www.vmware.com/products/workstation.html) / [VMware Fusion Pro](https://www.vmware.com/products/workstation.html) and [Vagrant](http://www.vagrantup.com/) with the [vagrant-vmware-plugin](https://www.vagrantup.com/vmware/) installed.

-If you don't mind about running 64-bit VirtualBox VMs inside Linus Kitchen, you only need [VirtualBox](http://virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/) installed (VirtualBox only supports nested 32-bit guests).
+If you don't mind about running 64-bit VirtualBox VMs inside Linus Kitchen, you only even need [VirtualBox](http://virtualbox.org/wiki/Downloads) and [Vagrant](http://www.vagrantup.com/) installed (note that VirtualBox only supports nested 32-bit guests).

 All other requirements, along with ChefDK and Git will be installed *inside the Vagrant VM* during provisioning, i.e. you don't need them installed on your host machine.